ajjude/hello-world/README.md

 # hello-world
 # testing jenkins integration
-# This repo is to test the integraion from jenkins to git
+# This repo is to test the integration from jenkins to git